carbon-language/carbon-lang/llvm/docs/ProgrammersManual.rst

 attempt to change one of these functions to return ``Error`` or ``Expected<T>`` instead often results in an avalanche of changes to callers, callers of callers, and so on.
-(The first such attempt, returning an ``Error`` from MachOObjectFile’s constructor, was abandoned after the diff reached 3000 lines, impacted half a dozen libraries, and was still growing).
+(The first such attempt, returning an ``Error`` from MachOObjectFile's constructor, was abandoned after the diff reached 3000 lines, impacted half a dozen libraries, and was still growing).

 To solve this problem, the ``Error``/``std::error_code`` interoperability requirement was